 Something my Bradley Method teacher (and doula) said during our classes was that contractions last about a minute.
 They build up, peak, and then gradually come back down.
 Then you get a slight break before you have to do it again.

-She said “You can do anything for one minute.”
+“You can do anything for one minute.”

 It’s so true.
 You can absolutely handle any amount of discomfort in one minute increments.